DUNE/computing-training-202112/setup.md

 ~~~
 {: .output}

 Now you can try to log into a machine at Fermilab.
-There are now 15 different machines you can login to: from dunegpvm01 to dunegpvm15 (gp stands for 'general purpose', others nodes are dedicated for building code).
+There are now 15 different machines you can login to: from dunegpvm01 to dunegpvm15 (gpvm stands for 'general purpose virtual machine' because these servers run on virtual machines and not dedicated hardware, others nodes which are indented for building code run on dedicated hardware).
 The dunegpvm machines run Scientific Linux Fermi 7 (SLF7).
 To know the load on the machines, use this monitoring link: dunegpvm status.

 **How to connect?** The ssh command does the job.
 The -Y option turns on the xwindow protocol so that you can have graphical display and keyboard/mouse handling (quite useful).
 But if you have the line "ForwardX11Trusted yes" in your ssh config file, this will do the -Y option.
 For connecting to e.g. dunegpvm07, the command is:

 ~~~
-ssh username@dunegpvm07.fnal.gov
+ssh username@dunegpvmXX.fnal.gov
 ~~~
 {: .language-bash}

+where XX is a number from 01 to 15.
-If your experience long delays in loading programs or graphical output, you can try connecting with VNC.
+If you experience long delays in loading programs or graphical output, you can try connecting with VNC.
 More info: Using VNC Connections on the dunegpvms.

 ## 3. Get a clean shell
 To run DUNE software, it is necessary to have a 'clean login'.
 What is meant by clean here?
 If you work on other experiment(s), you may have some environment variables defined (for NOvA, MINERvA, MicroBooNE).
 Theses may conflict with the DUNE environment ones.

-Two ways to clean your shell:
+Two ways to clean your shell once on a DUNE machine:

 **Cleanup option 1:** Manual check and cleanup of your custom environment variables
 To list all of your environment variables: